Projects coordinated by the robotics group:

 Vision-based control with applications to robotic systems

-This is a collaborative project between NMBU and PUC-Rio, where the main objective is to develop a completely new class in visual servoing.
-In collaboration with industry partners, student workshops are organized in Norway and Brazil twice per year.
+A collaborative project between NMBU and PUC-Rio where the main objective is to develop a completely new class in visual servoing.

 FeedCarrier - Autonomous, robust, and flexible feed delivery robot